splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 - For ASP.NET Core applications, add ``<environmentVariable>`` elements inside the ``<aspNetCore>`` block of your ``web.config`` file.

-.. note:: For IIS versions older than 10.0, consider creating a separate user, set its environment variables, and use it as the application pool user.

 .. _main-dotnet-otel-agent-settings:

 General settings